 A digital workforce can quickly generate and gather data to help healthcare providers order, register, track, and distribute vaccinations reliably and at scale.
 This integrates real-time public health data with supply chain information from vaccine manufacturers, distributors, and healthcare organizations.
 Furthermore, it displays it in easy-to-use situational awareness dashboards, which provide visualized, actionable insights that are available to both technical and non-technical users.

 A digital front door supported by intelligent automation enables healthcare providers to change the way in which patients interact with clinics and hospitals.
 It leverages multiple technologies, including remote consultations, mobile applications, and patient portals, all of which are designed to reduce the amount of time spent filling out paperwork and inputting data.

 19. Personalized Healthcare

-Instead of treating everyone with the same medicines, procedures and advice, personalized healthcare aims to provide one-on-one solutions based on the rapid analysis of multiple data sets.
-Digital workers can take on the task of gathering and consolidating data sources, then apply data analytics to identify the most relevant treatment for an individual.
+Instead of treating everyone with the same medicines, procedures, and advice, personalized healthcare aims to provide one-on-one solutions based on the rapid analysis of multiple data sets.
+Digital workers can take on the task of gathering and consolidating data sources, then applying data analytics to identify the most relevant treatment for an individual.

 20. Medical Trials